jdcalvelli/r-retail-vacancies/README.md

 # r-retail-vacancies
 TO-DO

-0. FIGURE OUT HOW TO FIX ADDMARKERS NOW THAT WE HAVE NESTED DATA TABLES

 1. run it with multiple keywords - like a predetermined list of keywords
 2. cron job to pull every month, save old data set in old data set, and new data set in new and see what the difference is?
 3. refactor so API call is separate from creation of appended dataframe